andreaskaris/sosreport-operator/USERGUIDE.md

 * `username`: Red Hat username
 * `password`: Red Hat password

-> **Note:** Passwords which are stored in Kubernetes `Secrets` can be seen by any user who has the administrative rights to view secrets.
-The Username and Password will be passed to the Jobs and Pods via environment variables and will be in clear.
+> **Note:** Passwords which are stored in Kubernetes `Secrets` can be seen by any user who has the administrative rights to view `Secrets`.
+The Username and Password will be passed to the Jobs and Pods via environment variables and will be in clear text and are visible in the Pods' definitions.

 ### Upload to FTP